Dom Taylor

-Dominic Taylor (born 15 April 1998) is an English professional darts player who competes in Professional Darts Corporation (PDC) events.
-He obtained a PDC Tour Card at 2024 Q–School.
-Taylor is a two-time semi-finalist in the PDC's ranked Players Championship events.
+Dominic Taylor (born 15 April 1998) is an English darts player who has competed in Professional Darts Corporation (PDC) events.
+He is a three-time semi-finalist in PDC Players Championship events.
+He won a PDC Development Tour title in 2021 and a PDC Challenge Tour title in 2023.

-He won a Development Tour title in 2021 and a Challenge Tour in 2023.
+Following an initial one-month ban from events sanctioned by the Darts Regulation Authority (DRA) in 2024 due to a failed drugs test, Taylor received a six-month ban after a second offence at the 2026 PDC World Darts Championship, where he was withdrawn from the tournament prior to his second-round match.

 Career

 2019

 Taylor began playing in PDC events in 2019, featuring on the PDC Development Tour.
 He qualified for the 2019 PDC World Youth Championship but failed to get out of his group with Ben Cheeseman and Connor Scutt.

 2021

 His results on the Development Tour in 2020 saw him make his PDC premier event debut at the 2021 UK Open.
 He won his first round game but was whitewashed 6–0 by Gary Blades in the second round.

 Taylor achieved early success on the 2021 UK Development Tour, reaching the final in each of the first four events, including the third event where he won his first Development Tour title, defeating Jack Male 5–4 in legs in the final.
 He finished the year 4th on the 2021 UK Development Tour Order of Merit.